sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 Of course, we have to review in case WHMCS finalizes the additional domain fields translation logic, but we will know about that step because of our open feature request.

-#### method `disableWHMCSFields`

-Can be used to remove WHMCS' default domain fields and to optionally add custom fields.
-Read chapter [Deactivating a default WHMCS' field](#deactivating-a-default-whmcs-field) for more details.

 ##### Input Parameters

 * $names: list of field names e.g. `[ "Legal Type", "Birthplace City" ]` of default fields to remove